Skip to main content

 If you reconfigure the same destination, the data will begin from when you reconfigure the data push destination.

-Check the Status and Restart a Data Push Destination
+Checking the status of, and restarting a Data Push Destination integration

 You can view the current status of the data push destination under Settings > Integrations > Data Push Destinations.
-If the status is “Error”, you can click the + icon and expand to see a stack trace of the error.
-This helps debug invalid credentials, misconfiguration, reachability, or availability issues with your destination.
+If the status is “Error,” you can click the + icon to expand and see a stack trace of the error.

 If the data push destination goes into a failed state, it will periodically attempt to restart.
-To restart a failed data push destination manually, you must change some aspect of the configuration, such as the URL, bucket name, or credentials.
-If the integration goes form a working state into an error state, the integration will attempt to retain up to the last seven days of data.
-Once restarted, the integration will attempt to resume where it left off on a best effort basis.
+To manually restart a failed data push destination, you must change some aspect of the configuration, such as the URL, bucket name, or credentials.

 What can I do with Data Push Destinations?